 Tie your thread off once more at the top of the bundle, and hang it todry.
 It will likely take a few weeks to dry.

-When you smudge your space, you will light the bundle and then allow it to smolder.
-There are a variety of different bowls and trays that you could use to hold the smudge wand while using it.
+When you use herbal smoke in your space, you will light the bundle and then allow it to smolder.
+There are a variety of different bowls and trays that you could use to hold the herbal bundle while using it.
 One of the most common is a large shell.

 How does this herbal activity help you connect with ancestors?